 Here’s what it looks like without any styling:

-FAQ-like Group block with three custom blocks
+FAQ-like Group block with four custom blocks

 How hard is it to create blocks with Lazy Blocks?It’s very easy.
 The Gutenberg Block JS/PHP part is taken care of.
 All you need is some HTML and optionally CSS knowledge.